outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - can you reduce infinite series to formats like:
             - a set of distortions from an adjacent standard series
             - a set of lacks rather than a set of numbers (if it had these components, it would collapse into a function)
+            - a description of other infinite sequences that reduce/limit the potential size/range/distribution of another infinite series bc of adjacence or interaction with the other infinite series
         - can you calculate descriptive attributes of an infinite series by the amount of storage it uses relative to other series, or the patterns of storage as the sequence is randomly traversed
           - how to calculate convergence without sequentially iterating series (identifying common connection patterns between point pairs, like connections by a certain coefficient/exponent pattern)
         - did the fourth dimension of time develop to store energy that couldnt be stored in three dimensions (storing info as energy/info probability structures instead of physical energy/info structures like electrons)